olaviinha/FinnStonks/README.md

 ![Imaginary portfolio viewed on FINNSTONKS PEPM](https://storage.googleapis.com/olaviinha/github/pepm/charts1.gif)

-Purchase/sales data may as well be completely imaginary, in case you want to practice or feel bad about not investing to a certain company earlier.
+Purchase/sales data may as well be completely imaginary, in case you want to practice or feel bad about not investing in a certain company earlier.

 ## Setup